Reduce And Reuse

 - Keep clothes smelling great by placing used dryer sheets with your folded clothes in drawers.

 The City’s Recycling Ordinance mandates that all multi-family residences and all commercial establishments implement a single-stream recycling program.
-If you have received a letter from the City and wish to verify that your establishment is in compliance, please fill out the Recycling Verification Form.
+If you have received a letter from the City and wish to verify that your establishment is in compliance.

 If you are not sure what single-stream recycling is, download this free Single-stream Recycling Poster!